microsoft/language-server-protocol/specification.md

 export interface DeclarationClientCapabilities {
 	/**
 	 * Whether declaration supports dynamic registration.
 If this is set to `true`
-	 * the client supports the new `(DeclarationRegistrationOptions & StaticRegistrationOptions)`
+	 * the client supports the new `DeclarationRegistrationOptions` return value
-	 * return value for the corresponding server capability as well.
+	 * for the corresponding server capability as well.
 	 */
 	dynamicRegistration?: boolean;